When I look back at my career in test automation, three distinct periods, or “waves,” come to mind.

 ReportPortal just came our with a machine-learning algorithm to help you to analyze your results automatically.

-The machine learning algorithms use all the historical data that is already in the dashboard database for your project.
+The machine learning algorithms use your project's historical data already in the dashboard database.
 That means it can analyze your latest execution, and you can be confident about the status of your test cases.

 So is AI/Machine Learning Just Hype?

-Clearly, AI/Machine Learning is the latest buzz word currently being used in the testing industry.
+AI/Machine Learning is the latest buzzword currently being used in the testing industry.
 But is it real, or just hype?

 Only time will tell if the third wave will finally fulfill the promise of reliable, easy-to-maintain test automation for all.

-Let me know what your experience has been with these or any other tools you consider to be part of the third wave of AI test automation.
+Let me know your experience with these or any other tools you consider part of the third wave of AI test automation.

 Also, check out the Automation Guild Online conference for some awesome sessions we will have on AI test automation.
 You'll also get a chance to ask question to many of the vendors mentioned in this article